grpc/proposal/A72-open-telemetry-tracing.md

 ## Abstract
 This proposal adds support for OpenTelemetry tracing and suggests migration paths away from OpenCensus tracing.
 Discussions include:
-* Context propagation between a gRPC client and server during migration.
-* Migrate a gRPC involved software binary that has both OpenTelemetry and OpenCensus dependency.
 * The API surface to enable and configure OpenTelemetry tracing.
+* Context propagation between a gRPC client and server.
+* Migration path from gRPC OpenCensus to OpenTelemetry, considering:
+  1) The cross-process concerns during migration.
+  2) In-binary migration for a gRPC involved software that has both OpenTelemetry and OpenCensus dependency.

 Note that stats and logging are out of scope.